datastax/terraform-aws-ai-stack/examples/aws-with-custom-domain/README.md

 > Make sure you create it in the same AWS account you plan to deploy the infrastructure to!
 Otherwise, you may run into errors
 > along the lines of "Cannot find Route53 hosted zone."

+This apex domain will be what you use for the `dns_name` input variable later.

+## 3. Setup

-### 2.5 - Cloning the sample project
+### 3.1 - Cloning the sample project

-- ✅ `2.5.a` - Clone the same project through the following git command:
+- ✅ `3.1.a` - Clone the same project through the following git command:

 ```sh
 git clone https://github.com/datastax/terraform-aws-astra-ai-stack.git
 ```

-- ✅ `2.5.b` - Then, find your way to the correct diectory:
+- ✅ `3.1.b` - Then, find your way to the correct diectory:

 ```sh
 cd terraform-aws-astra-ai-stack/examples/aws-no-custom-domain
 ```

-## 3. Setup

-### 3.1 - Set up AWS credentials
+### 3.2 - Set up AWS credentials

 There are quite a few valid ways to provide your credentials to the `aws` provider.
 You can see the [AWS provider docs](https://registry.terraform.io/providers/hashicorp/aws/latest/docs) for all of the valid ways to sign in.